junga-com/bg-core/readme.md

 ## Command Structure

 Every language has a function call protocol that defines the mechanism that passes arguments provided by the caller to the parameters expected by the function.
-This is the principle thing that makes any shell language like BASH different from other languages.
-Its a blessing and a curse.
-The blessing is that it makes the language mimic typing commands at a terminal and bash functions are called just like any external command installed on the host.
+The call mechanism used by shell language like BASH is the principle thing that makes them different from other languages.
+The call mechanism they use is both a blessing and a curse.
+The blessing is that it makes the language mimic commands typed at a terminal and bash functions are called just like any external command installed on the host.
 The curse is that compared to modern languages, the syntax can be quirky and cryptic.

-Supporting the traditional command line syntax with long and short options with and without arguments, entered with and without separating spaces and optionally combining multiple short options has been very hard until now.
-The bgOpt* family of functions allow a syntax that is easy to reproduce in scripts and functions to support all conventions with a minimum of overhead.
+A convention has formed around the syntax of passing arguments to commands.
+Arguments can be optional or positional.
+Optional arguments can be specified on the command line in different ways -- short and long options, with and without an argument, options and their arguments can sometimes be combined into one token or can be specified in multiple tokens.

+Supporting this syntax convention completely has been so hard that it is common that simple or quickly written scripts do not making commands less uniform.
+The bgOpt* family of functions makes it so that the easiest way to add support for an option will fully support the conventions.

+Check out this example script.
 ```
 $ cat - >/tmp/test8.sh
 #!/usr/bin/env bash